howion/notes/notes/abstract-algebra/02-ring-theory/01-rings.md

 ## _Thm._ Basic Ring with Unity Properties

-Let $R$ be a ring with unity.
-Then
+Let $R$ be a ring with unity, then

 1. The $0$ is never an unit unless $0=1$.
 2. $0=1$ only if $R=\{0=1\}$, the **trivial ring** or the **zero ring**.